 Or we can just talk.

 Hi, I’m Emy Zener (she/her).
-I’ve been doing this therapy thing for almost 25 years, 18 of which were in community mental health and substance use programs.
+I’ve been practicing for almost 25 years, 18 in community mental health and substance use programs.
 I know most people don’t need “fixing.”
 They need space to fully be themselves.

-Before that?
-I acted, sang, and danced (so I know all kinds of drama).
-I’m also the mom of a successfully grown-and-flown, twice-exceptional neurodivergent kid.
+Before becoming a therapist, I acted, sang, and danced (so I know drama).
+I’m also mom to a grown-and-flown, twice-exceptional neurodivergent kid.

 Why I do this work

-I’ve lived a full, real, deeply human life.
-I’ve learned in some hard ways that perfectionism isn’t living and that shame isn’t a reliable narrator.
+I live my work.
+I’ve learned that perfectionism isn’t living and that shame isn’t a reliable narrator.

-I’ve studied theatre intensively, got a BA in Women’s Studies (a field now known as “Gender Studies”) at Wesleyan, and earned my MSW from NYU.
-I’ve trained in IFS, trauma, harm reduction, neurodivergence, and substance use.
-I’ve worked in substance use programs, outpatient clinics, and an LGBTQ+ health center.
-And I teach graduate students at Silberman School of Social Work at Hunter College.
+BA in Women’s Studies (Wesleyan), MSW (NYU), training in IFS, trauma, harm reduction, neurodivergence, and substance use.
+Work in substance use programs, outpatient clinics, and LGBTQ+ health centers since 2001, and private practice since 2019.
+Adjunct faculty at Silberman School of Social Work at Hunter College.

-I now support adults navigating addiction, complex mental health, and the joys and landmines of raising neurodivergent kids while managing their own complicated selves.
+I now support adults navigating addiction, complex mental health, and raising neurodivergent kids while managing their own complex selves.

 Here’s how it works

-Choose one sentence you never say out loud.
+Choose a sentence you never say out loud.

 Examples: